I had a conversation with a friend recently about how to communicate effectively in any situation.

 When you don’t anticipate questions and objections, you openly expose your lack of preparation.
 This diminishes your influence and makes your communication feel labored rather than effortless.

-In times where effective communication is essential, I have found it helpful to ask those two questions to myself and answer them to the best of my ability.
+In times where effective communication is essential such as during collaboration, I have found it helpful to ask those two questions to myself and answer them to the best of my ability.
 It gives more clarity to how I speak, and it brings a greater sense of mastery over the topic of conversation.

 The comforting reality is you don’t have to be an expert on the subject.
 You just need to understand the questions and objections and be able to respond wisely.